mahsankhan/caring-triceratops/src/pages/index.md

     text: Send us your query to start your Blockchain journey!
     title: Get in touch
     type: contact
-  - type: intro
-    title: Global Reach
-    section_id: global-reach
-    background_style: style1
-    component: Intro
-    subtitle: >-
-      We are making all possible business as we have a global reach by our business partners.
-    actions: []
 menus:
   main:
     title: Home